ni/measurement-plugin-converter-python/README.md

 #### Event logger

 - The tool generates a log at the start of the conversion process, recording all actions performed throughout.
-- The log file is located inside the "Logs" folder within the output directory.
+- The log file is located inside the "ui_creator_logs" folder within the output directory.
 - This log includes detailed information on any errors encountered during the process.

 #### Limitations